personium/website/src/app-developer/launch_from_homeapp.md

 * [Home App](https://github.com/personium/app-cc-home)

-The following section describes the specifications of the following Home apps.
+The remaining section describes the following specifications of the HomeApp.

 * Parameters passed at application startup
 * Processing to be done after launching the application